Fraud Detection Process Automation using RPA

 RPA bots can be effectively used to identify accounts with these blocks, access their past activities, and remove the restrictions.
 But it's only possible if the account activities comply with the established criteria for block removal.

-5. Automated threat detection
+5. Automated Threat Detection

 "RPA bots work exceptionally well with structured data."